20 Worst Restaurant Milkshakes—Ranked!

-Milkshakes are a pretty innocuous treat.
-But when you think about what a milkshake is, you might realize just how absurdly indulgent they are.
-You take a pint or so of ice cream, add some milk to it—maybe some candy—and blend it all together so you can sip it through a straw.
+Milkshakes appear to be an innocuous treat—one that’s reserved for special occasions and celebrations.
+But when you think about what a milkshake is, you might realize just how absurdly indulgent they are: You take a pint or so of ice cream, add some milk to it—maybe some candy—and blend it all together so you can sip it through a straw.
+Not so innocent now, huh?

 From the Least Worst… to the Absolute Worst